Logarithmic typical distances in preferential attachment models: Proof overview

 \subsection{The Pólya urn representation of $\PAndmdel$}

 One may notice from \eqref{eq-def-edge-prob-pand} that the probability of an edge connecting to a vertex depends on the current degree of that vertex.
 This dependence models the \textit{rich-get-richer} phenomenon in real-world networks, but it also makes the model quite involved.
 A less obvious property from \eqref{eq-def-edge-prob-pand} is that if we condition on the degree of vertex $i$ in $\PAndmdel$, the incoming edges of $i$ are chosen uniformly without replacement from all the out-edges of younger vertices, which is similar in spirit to a Pólya urn.
 This conditional independence is subtly embedded in \eqref{eq-def-edge-prob-pand}.
 Indeed, the degrees of the vertices are {\em not} independent of each other.
-An alternative description of $\PAndmdel$, with additional randomness, is such that edges are conditionally independent.
+An alternative description of $\PAndmdel$, with additional randomness, is such that edges are \ch{{\em conditionally} independent given the additional randomness, which can be interpreted as random vertex strengths}.
 This Pólya urn representation of $\PAndmdel$, originally proved in \cite{MR2298278}, provides this rather elegant construction.
-In this section, we introduce this Pólya urn graph representation, as presented in \cite{GarHazHofRay22}.
+In this section, we introduce \ch{the} Pólya urn graph representation, as presented in \cite{GarHazHofRay22}.

 \paragraph{Pólya urn graph $\PU$ with weights $(\psi_j)_{2\leq j\leq n}$} Let $\psi_1=1$ and $(\psi_j)_{2\leq j\leq n}$ be independent beta random variables with certain parameters $\alpha_j$ and $\beta_j$.
 Define \eqan{ \varphi_j^{\sss(n)}=\psi_j\prod_{i=j+1}^n(1-\psi_i)\quad\text{and}\quad S_\ell^{\sss(n)}=\sum_{j=1}^\ell\varphi_j^{\sss(n)}=\prod_{i=\ell+1}^n(1-\psi_i). } Then, conditional on the weights $\psi_2,\ldots,\psi_n$, with $I_j^{\sss(n)}=[S_{j-1}^{\sss(n)},S_j^{\sss(n)})$ such that $|I_j^{\sss(n)}|=\varphi_j^{\sss(n)}$, the Pólya urn graph $\PU$ with weights $(\psi_j)_{2\leq j\leq n}$ is defined as follows: \begin{enumerate} \item Let $(U_{\ell,i})_{\ell\in[n],i\in[m]}$ be mutually independent random variables, uniformly distributed on $[0,1]$.